Sorry, these items are no longer available

-Technical Details of the KDLINKS X1 Dashboard Camcorder
+Technical Details Of The KDLINKS X1 Dashboard Camcorder

-The KDLINKS X1 Dashboard Camera is a quality camera with some amazing features.
+The KDLINKS X1 Dash Camera is a quality camera with some amazing features.
 As mentioned, it does include many of the same technical specs as the Street Guardian V2 Pro.
 Though, there are also some major differences.
 Here is a closer look at the technical details of the KDLINKS X1 Dashboard Camcorder:

 - 2.7” LCD screen

-- 8GB microSD Card included
+- 8GB MicroSD Card included

 - AR0330 Sensor

 - 1920×1080 pixel resolution

 - Weight – 1.1-pounds